Oxford Community Schools logoPutting Students at the Center

 PC: Oxford Community Schools website

-The IB program uses a different thought process to learning which is ‘learn, reflect, learn.’
-While Oxford uses their own curriculum/content, they design it with the IB inquiry and backward design structure.
+The IB program uses a different thought process for learning which is ‘learn, reflect, learn.’
+While Oxford uses its own curriculum/content, it designs it with the IB inquiry and backward design structure.
 As students learn, they demonstrate their knowledge of the curriculum through action and are allowed to make mistakes as that is where we do some of our best learning.
 Oxford is moving toward district-wide competency-based education and demonstrating learning also aligns with that model.
 Learning within all areas of Oxford’s traditional system is being influenced and changed by IB.

 The IB learner profile begins in preschool and continues with them through all their years at Oxford.
 The outcome of the IB program is that students become more internationally minded, take action, and become better leaders and learners.
 At the elementary schools, fifth-grade students take action through a three-month, collaborative research project (Exhibition), and middle school students take action through a personal project.
 While every student pre-K through 10th grade is an IB student, they can choose to continue the IB program in 11th and 12th grade through the Diploma Programme (see High School section).